sayjava/mock-shopify/README.md

 ### Cart

-Any cart id will always return a cart.
-This allows developers to build out cart UI components to reflect different cart state except for when using control headers.
+Any `cart id` will always return a cart.
+This allows developers to build out cart UI components to reflect different cart state.

 The number of items in the cart is determined by the `first` query argument of the `cart.lines` query.